SysBio-FAIRplex/FAIRgit/science-harmonization/documentation/DataInputOutput.md

 -   Interoperable participant-level data
 -   Standardized summary-level results from data analyses.

-The structure and content of these outputs are described in more detail

-# Data Curation

-Data curation is critical for transforming heterogeneous data into a harmonized, analysis-ready resource.
-This process ensures data is FAIR, enabling researchers to leverage the full potential of the data accessible via the FAIRplex platform.

-This section describes the outputs from the data harmonization and interoperability pipelines, which include:

--   Harmonized metadata describing datasets
--   Interoperable participant-level data
--   Standardized summary-level results from data analyses.

 The structure and content of these outputs are described in more detail in the Data Output section.